Celosia: Cultivation

 Despite its African origin (a claim that is not without dispute), Celosia is known as a foodstuff in Indonesia and India.
 Moreover, in the future it might become more widely eaten, especially in the hot and malnourished regions of the equatorial zone.
 In that regard, it has already been hailed as the often-wished-for vegetable that "grows like a weed without demanding all the tender loving care that other vegetables seem to need"; one person said of his time growing it as this: "Every place I have tried it, it grows with no work.
 We have had no disease problems and very little insect damage.
 It reseeds itself abundantly and new plants have come up in the immediate vicinity."

 Works well in humid areas and is the most-used leafy plant in Nigeria.
 It grows in the wet season and grows well while other plants succumb to mold and other diseases like mildew.
 Though a very simple plant, Celosia does need moderate soil moisture.

+Cultural Symbolism

+The genus Celosia is also recognized as an important cultural symbol in Cebu, Philippines.
+The local government of Cebu City, together with Sinulog Foundation Incorporated (SFI), declared the Celosia flower as the official flower of the Sinulog Festival, the grandest festival in the Philippines held in honor of Santo Niño every third Sunday of January.
+The reason for the move was that the flowers' colors, which are predominantly red and yellow, resemble the colors of the cape, crown, and other regalia of the Infant Jesus.
+Celosia argentea flowers are still grown seasonally in Sirao Garden, located Barangay Sirao, Cebu City.